Stuff You Missed in History Class Live Shows 2018!

 Q: Will these live shows be episodes of the podcast, too?

 A: Unless something unforeseen happens during recording or production, yes, the live performance will be an episode of the show.
+Our tours will have the same show at each stop, and we plan to use the best recording as an episode of the show.
 If there's some kind of recoding catastrophe, we'll release a studio version instead.